biancofla/dao-proposal-group-6/README.md

 The technical challenges we expect to face concern the development of an e-voting _Decentralized Application_ (from now on, it will be referred to as _DApp_) on Algorand with the anonymity feature of the voters and the votes that allows users to create polls and cast votes within these polls.
 Implementing the Open Vote Network protocol, we expect to encounter significant technical challenges in implementing non-interactive ZKPs.

+## Conlusions and Future Directions

+Regarding the specifications presented in the previous section, we successfully implemented the first and second phases.
+However, although implemented, the third phase still has some bugs that must be fixed.

+Potential optimizations that can be implemented are as follows:
+- optimization of some mathematical calculations performed within the smart contract (e.g., calculation of powers in modulus);
+- increase in the number of voters;
+- enabling the use of bigger cryptographical parameters.

 ## References

 1. [On Secure E-Voting over Blockchain](https://dl.acm.org/doi/pdf/10.1145/3461461)